love. week twenty one.

 I came across a passage today that stopped me in my tracks:

-For whatever reason, I have always found that I’m a better lover from afar.
+For whatever reason, I have always found that I love better from afar.
 As soon as the object of my love is delivered to me—“You really want it?
 Here it is.”—it all turns out to be far more complicated and mundane than I imagined.
 Is love like a flower that must be left in its place if it is to be preserved?
 Does satisfying my love destroy it?

 Tolstoy says yes and no.